MyTurnyet/spftware-as-craft-blog/content/posts/teams-dont-have-time-to-learn.md

 ## The Production Mindset Trap

 Most companies operate under what I call the *production mindset*.
-It's the belief that software development is a " factory process" where value is measured in features delivered, tickets closed, or velocity charts trending upward.
+It's the belief that software development is a "factory process" where value is measured in features delivered, tickets closed, or velocity charts trending upward.

 Under this mindset, learning is a luxury.
 If it doesn’t directly move a story from “in progress” to “done,” it’s considered waste.
 Developers are told that learning is an important part of their job.
 Sometimes that management will